AND SEISMIC MONITORING

 Assistance for the selection and installation of accelerometric stations at several sites in France.

-We provided support and assistance to our client to identify the most suitable location and the appropriate instrumentation system for a permanent station dedicated seismic monitoring and data acquisition for future studies.
-The selection of the appropriate location was based on site visit, analysis of ambient noise acquired by temporary stations and the analysis of the technical constraints of the Client.
+We provided support and assistance to our client to identify the most suitable location and the appropriate instrumentation system for a permanent station dedicated to seismic monitoring and data acquisition for future studies.
+The selection of the appropriate location was based on site visit, analysis of ambient noise acquired by temporary stations and the analysis of the technical constraints imposed by the Client.
 We supported the client in the installation, parameterization and commissioning of the instruments.
-We also analyzed the recorded data for an initial time period in order to provide a feedback on the performance of the instruments and on the earthquakes recorded.
+We also analyzed the recorded data for an initial time period in order to provide feedback on the performance of the instruments and on the earthquakes recorded.